 - Develop tiered service packages: Present multiple options at different price points so customers don’t feel forced into a one-size-fits-all solution (e.g. a basic removal package, standard package with exclusion, or premium package with ongoing prevention.)

-- Use clear, photo-heavy proposals: Document the evidence you find with photos and include these in simple proposals that clearly explain the problem, solution, and benefits of choosing your service.
+- Use clear, photo-heavy proposals: Document the evidence you find with photos and include these proposals in simple proposals that clearly explain the problem, solution, and benefits of choosing your service.

 - Implement a warranty program: Offer a 1-year or seasonal guarantee to eliminate the customer’s fear of spending money without solving their problem permanently.

 - Create a maintenance program: Offer quarterly or bi-annual inspection services to prevent future issues.
-This is perfect for customers who’ve already experienced problems.
+This program is perfect for customers who’ve already experienced problems.
 And who knows?
 You could also be developing a steady recurring revenue stream.

 Note: In wildlife control, customers are often in a stressful situation with an unwanted animal.
 So your company should make them feel understood, offer clear solutions, and provide peace of mind.